Approx. €116 / 123 US$

 - Six live lectures with questions and discussions, lasting about 90 minutes each week

-- Recordings of all lectures for later viewing during the course
+- Recordings of all lectures for later viewing during the course, with subtitles in all attendees' languages

 - Additional optional online course material, giving background info and greater depth